vishant1203/Expense-management-system/README.md

 # Expense Management System
+Note: to understand this project, please use **Project Processs/** file also.

 This project is an expense management system that consists of a Streamlit frontend application and a FastAPI backend server.